subbendumajumder/netscaler-nitro-api/docs/configuration/authentication/authenticationradiuspolicy_binding/authenticationradiuspolicy_binding.md

 #authenticationradiuspolicy_binding

-Binding object showing the resources that can be bound to authenticationradiuspolicy.
+Binding object which returns the resources bound to authenticationradiuspolicy.

 ##Properties